 Located at 1115 E Main St, near the corner of E Main and N Goodman, The Hungerford building is home to an eclectic group of talented artists.
 Great place to visit during First Fridays and Second Saturdays.

-Looking for more day trips within 30 minutes?
+Looking for more day trips within 30 minutes of Rochester, NY?

 Check out Part 1 in our 30-Minute Day Trips series next!